RamandeepChamba/student-teacher-booking/lld_docs/features/student/RegisteringStudentList.md

 **Data Flow & Interaction**

-- fetches registering students from supabase.
+- fetches and caches registering students from supabase using useGetRegisteringStudents.
+  - queryKey: "registering-students"
+- displays Table with headers and rows for each registering student.
+- has a Modal which will view ApproveRejectRegistrationWindow windows when an action in RegisteringStudentListItem is selected.